sensorimotorai/sensorimotorai.github.io/debates.md

 permalink: /debates/
 ---

 Why do we have brains?
 Simple!
 Brains are for *survival* and *reproduction*.
 And neither is possible without ***some action***.

-Therfore, brains are for producing actions (or behvaior).
+Therfore, brains are for producing *actions* (or behvaior).

-All animals move, even the ones that don't see.
-This puts *action* center stage in our quest for intelligence.
+This puts action center stage in our quest for intelligence.
 But how can we formalize active learning?

-The mainstream approach is **reinforcement** learning (RL), which posits agents "act" to maximize "rewards".
+The mainstream approach is **reinforcement** learning (RL), which posits that agents "act" to maximize "rewards".

 Consider this canonical figure from the Sutton and Barto RL textbook: